lgernido/ft_printf/README.md

 ```
 int main(void)
 {
-  char c = a;
+  char c = 'a';
   int nb = 42;
-  ft_printf("character: %c\n integer: %i\n, hexadecimal: %x", c, nb, nb);
+  ft_printf("character: %c\ninteger: %i\nhexadecimal: %x\n", c, nb, nb);
   return (0)
 }
 ```

 Here, we go through the first argument and print everyhing that is between the double quotes.
 When the *%* is met we look at the next character to identify what is the format of the variable we need to print.

+The variables listed after the first argument are stored into a list of type va_list.

-The first time, we encounter **"%c"** which is the identifier for a single character that will be replaced by the variable *c*, the character **a** using the **printc** function.
+While going trough the string, as we encounter **"%c"** which is the identifier for a single character, it will be replaced by the variable *c*, which is the first variable in the list that we access using the **va_arg** function.
+The **%c** will be replaced by the character **a** using the **printc** function.

 The second time, same process goes for **"%i""** except this time we will print the integer defined by the variable *nb*, the integer **42** using the **ft_printnb** function.

 Lastly, for **"%x"** the integer 42 will be replaced by its hexadecimal format which is **2a** using the **ft_printhex** function.

 If no percent sign is met, the function only prints whats between double quotes.